sophiechenyang/tomb-sweeper/README.md

 * Click to open a cell
 * Drag the gem to collect it
 * Avoid touching the scarab beetles that are crawling around the tomb, or the game ends.
+* Clear all cells to win.

 A special amulet offers protection against the scarab beetles.
-* To activate the amulet, the player has to hold down the A key.
+To activate the amulet, the player has to hold down the A key.

 When the amulet is activated, the amulet symbol on top becomes highlighted and the cursor changes to a crosshair when the cursor hovers over it.
 In this mode, the player can right-click to stop the beetle from scuttering around, and then click on the beetle a few times to collect it.
 However, they will not be able to open any cells whilst using the amulet.

-* Clear all cells to win.

 ![gameplay](https://user-images.githubusercontent.com/80676658/139555731-7509d726-f366-4a35-b2f2-fc2cc932437b.gif)